benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 )
 ```

-Now you should be able to run `python3 setup.py develop` from within your packages root directory and you should see an extension module generated.
+Now you should be able to run `python3 setup.py develop` from within your package's root directory and you will see an extension module generated.
 You can now import and use your new package.

-Up until now, I have largely followed along with the `pybind11` tutorial and CMake example repository.
-Next I will describe how to add unit testing within this set up.
+Up until now, I have largely followed along with the [`pybind11` tutorial]() and [CMake example repository]().
+In Part 2, I will describe how to add unit testing within this set up.

+### Part 2: Adding unit testing

-### Writing python unit tests
+#### Writing python unit tests

-Next, we'll add python unit tests using python's built-in `unittest` module.
+We'll begin by adding python unit tests using python's built-in `unittest` module.
 Under `tests/` add an empty file called `__init__.py`.
 This file will be important for `unittest`'s automatic test discovery.

 ```bash
 python_cpp_example/